A Stone’s Throw

 A Stone’s Throw; Catalogue

-Above, a geographical overview of origin, each pink dot representing a stone
+A geographical overview of origin, each pink dot representing a stone

 A Stone’s Throw; Installation